 "Advanced Honors Strategies: P.E.A.C.E -"Providing Equitable Access Through Cultural Education

 Nationally there is a need for our instruction and curricula to reflect the ethnic diversity of our student population.
-In the area of gifted education meeting the fulfillment of this goal, it begins with recruitment and identification.
-How do teachers honor the diverse perspectives, values, and talents that students bring to the classroom?
-In this workshop, participants will explore the meaning of culture and examine various cultures: Western, Eastern, Latin, Middle Eastern, African, Native American, Black, Hispanic, and Poverty.
-Participants will use these understandings to design and implement culturally relevant materials, instructional strategies and projects to involve and engage all students.
+Most teachers have an increasing number of culturally and linguistically diverse students.
+How do teachers integrate and utilize the diverse perspectives, values, and talents that students bring to the classroom?
+Participants will leave this seminar with strategies for optimizing student engagement and facilitating deeper learning.
 (Course may be used for gifted endorsement)

 "Advanced/Honors Strategies: Integrating S.T.E.M.
 Strategies for all Students"

 Students today require a structure to their instruction which illustrates the "Big Picture" orientation and integration of curricular content.
 By focusing on S.T.E.M. strategies, this class will enable a classroom teacher to meet the needs of gifted students as well as other students who need to see the connections between required content areas in order to reach a higher standard of knowledge.
 The class will use models, experiments and presentations requiring the participant to be engaged in learning in order to do the same with their students.(Course may be used toward the gifted endorsement ) Offered only in Phoenix this year.

 "Advanced/Honors Strategies: Problem Solving, Critical Thinking and Analysis for Students"